rahpaere/outcomes/dependability.md

 - Distinguish attackers by ethical categories as in the Byzantine/Altruistic/Rational model.
 - Incorporate contributions by members of marginalized communities.

-## Craft specifications that define program correctness.
+## Reason about specifications of program correctness.

-- Create specifications that thoughtfully reflect consideration of the purpose of a program.
+- Write specifications that reflect consideration of the purpose of a program.
 - Discuss the intended utility of a program to humans.
 - Predict ethical considerations of a program in use.
 - Distinguish between correct and dependable code and systems.
+- Given a specification, estimate the time and effort you would need to spend on implementing a solution.

 ## Reason about a program and its possible executions.